A\N: Welcome to the party. I hope you're strapped in, cuz it's gonna be a bumpy ride...

 "That's the general idea," he replied, thankful that his voice held steady.
 "I'll just enjoy Quidditch from the stands this year.
 Great team names, though.
 I'll certainly have trouble figuring out who to root for this year."

-Heart pounding, Draco turned and walked away from the crowd—away from Harry.
-He couldn't take those eyes on him anymore—he wasn't strong enough to withstand it.
+Heart pounding, Draco turned and walked away from the crowd — away from Harry.
+He couldn't take those eyes on him a moment longer — he wasn't strong enough to withstand it.
 He wasn't strong enough to stand there and act like he was made of stone.
 When that had changed, he didn't know.
 A couple of years ago, something like this would never have phased him.
-How had two months of his life changed so much?
+How had one summer changed so much?

 Draco's entire body jerked to a stop so suddenly that he nearly tripped over his own feet.
 The sound of Harry's voice yelling his name sent a rush of adrenaline through his blood, causing his heart to crash against his ribcage before it stuttered to a halt.
-Slowly, Draco turned, feeling all the heat drain out of his face.
-Harry stood not ten feet away, his body a cacophony of wiry rage and wind-chaffed skin.
+Slowly, Draco turned, all of the heat draining out of his face.
+Harry stood not ten feet away, his body a cacophony of wiry rage.
 It was the closest they had been in nearly a month, and Draco's nerves were alive with the need to close the final distance that separated them.

 "What is it, Potter?"
 Draco asked, nearly wincing at how timid the question sounded.